macvpc

 “When selling into a new marketplace, the seller’s main job is to create a vision.
 Alternatively, in a mature marketplace, the seller’s primary role is differentiation.”

-After two months on the Marketing team at Funnel Clarity, sage wisdom from my higher-ups was nothing new.
+After my years on the Marketing team at Funnel Clarity, sage wisdom from my higher-ups was nothing new.
 But the more I thought about this concept I realized the immense truth it holds for salespeople.

 If a company has an innovative offering or product, customers aren’t likely to fully understand the value.
 The seller must help the customer see how the new product can better their life.